RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 ## Before Your Visit

-Within the week prior to your visit, we’ll need to schedule a virtual orientation.
-An archivist will be in touch about scheduling a virtual orientation (one-on-one) which should not take more than 30 minutes.
-We’ll review the reading room policies and procedures and get you ready to work in the reading room, and if you would like, we can chat further about your project and the archival collections.
+If you’ve never been to the RAC before (or if it’s been a while and you’d like a refresher), we’ll schedule a virtual orientation which should not take more than 30 minutes.
+We’ll review the reading room policies and procedures, familiarize you with our facility, and chat further about your project and the archival collections.

 ## What You Can Expect When You Get Here